rendrjs/rendr-app-template/README.md

 ## Running the example

 First, make sure to have Node >= 0.8.0 [installed on your system](http://nodejs.org/).
+Also, make sure to have `coffee-script` and `grunt-cli` installed globally.

+    $ npm install -g coffee-script
+    $ npm install -g grunt-cli

+If you see an error on startup that looks [like this](https://github.com/airbnb/rendr-app-template/issues/2), then you may need to un-install a global copy of `grunt`:

+    $ npm uninstall -g grunt

-Then, clone this repo to a local directory and run `npm install` to install dependencies:
+Clone this repo to a local directory and run `npm install` to install dependencies:

     $ npm install rendr-app-template
     $ cd rendr-app-template